 So after the announcement from the Government at the weekend and the news that we have to enter a new lockdown… from Thursday, I am unsure what to do.
 There must be some sense to starting Thursday and I can only think it is to help businesses to prepare.
 But what if you are a pub or an independent business, for example an independent wheelchair skills trainer like me, how can we prepare for not making any money to live by?

-I often question the safety measures silently to myself when sat in the middle of the field watching.
-When coach calls the team together for team talk, or instructions, he makes sure they all spread their arms out either side of themselves to make sure they are ‘social distancing’… but when they start doing drills, they que up next to each other, suddenly no distancing measures in place, and with it being a group of boys, they mess around, pushing and shoving, as kids do.
+I often question the safety measures silently to myself when sat in the middle of the field while watching the training.
+When coach calls the team together for team talk, or instructions, he makes sure they all spread their arms out either side of themselves to make sure they are ‘social distancing’… But when they start doing drills, they que up next to each other.
+Suddenly there are no distancing measures in place, and with it being a group of boys, they mess around, pushing and shoving, as kids do.

 In addition, when referring to football training, the team say coaches will be complying to FA safety standards.